 - if the system does not have the sufficient detailed process focus.

-KPI’s can drive peoples behaivour – for good or for bad.
+KPI’s can drive peoples behavior – for good or for bad.
 I have seen several examples of high focus on KPI’s on time driving down the focus on quality.
 However, KPI’s are great for continuous improvement.
 So pay attention to what KPI’s are defined and how they are used.

 All enterprise systems focus on data to direct the physical flows of money and goods and on improving these flows.
 In the implementation of a new or redesigned system, Data Migration is crucial to the success.
-Users that experience that information cannot be found in the new system will revert to the old system, and despite the intention they will keep acting according to the old process.
+Users that experience that information cannot be found in the new system will revert to the old system.
+Despite the intention they will keep acting according to the old process.
 Data and People Behavior is almost a symbiosis – good data drives good behavior and good behavior drives good data.

 A single focus on the process or the system seldomly gives succesfull process improvements.
 Next time you are in a workshop pay attention to Data, Behavior, Systems and Process.
 If you want to know more about how we work with this fourfold model, please visit this page to read about our approach to PLM work.

 For more tips and insights, please visit and follow our LinkedIn page, where we from time to time share news and content within PLM, Industry 4.0 and IoT.